COVID-19 protocols and practices

 - Remote Learning.
 If my child has to stay home, will she be able to connect with her classroom remotely?
 Yes, we are working out ways for children to stay connected to their learning remotely.
 It will not be completely synchronous, but there will be face-to-face interaction with teachers and students every day.

 - Household?
 Is my nanny or babysitter a member of my household?
 Yes.
 Is the person who cleans my house a member of my household?
-If the person wears a mask, then no. In order to return to school as safely as possible, Akiba community members should limit their unmasked exposure to people outside of their household as much as possible.
+If the person wears a mask, then no. In order to keep school as safe as possible, Akiba community members should limit their unmasked exposure to people outside of their household as much as possible.

 - Conflict averse.
 I am not comfortable with conflict and I don’t think I will be able to approach fellow Akiba parents or students who I observe violating the Social Covenant.
 What should I do?
 We understand that this is a very tricky situation for many.
 We expect you to be respectful, and not angry, if/when you choose to approach someone to remind them that we are all part of the Akiba community and agreed to the Covenant, so they need to wear their mask properly or stay farther away from one another.
 Consider saying: “I’m concerned about you and our Akiba community.
 I need you to please wear your mask when we’re together.”
 We know this is hard, and we are available to consult with you about these situations on a case-by-case basis as needed.